Castro's HR in 11th leads Astros over Tigers 4-3

 - Associated Press

-Verlander allowed six hits with three runs and eight strikeouts in six innings before Jason Castro hit a solo homer in the 11th inning to give Houston a 4-3 win Friday night to snap Detroit's seven-game winning streak.
+HOUSTON — Jason Castro's solo homer in the 11th inning lifted the Houston Astros to a 4-3 win over Detroit on Friday night to snap the Tigers' seven-game winning streak.

 Castro launched a pitch from Blaine Hardy (0-1) into the seats in right field with one out in the 11th to give Houston the victory.